account-disappeared/RAG-Chatbot/README.md

     - Add ASCII full-stop `.`, Unicode fullwidth full stop `．` (used in Chinese text), and
     - ideographic full stop `。` (used in Japanese and Chinese), Zero-width space used in Thai, Myanmar, Kmer, and Japanese
     - ASCII comma `,`, Unicode fullwidth comma `，`, and Unicode ideographic comma `、`
+- Dynamic chunking was implemented, which decides the sizes of the split chunks depneding on the overall character/size of the document
+    - Before Dynamic Chunking (`chunk_size=1000`):

+      Moreover, Blondin's achievements tapped into a fundamental human fascination with risk and the limits of human capability.
+We are drawn to those who push          boundaries, who venture into the realm of the seemingly impossible.
+Blondin embodied this spirit of exploration, not of geographical frontiers, but of the         frontiers of human skill and nerve.
+His walks across the Niagara were a powerful demonstration of what dedication, training, and an indomitable will could         achieve.
+In a world that often feels constrained by limitations, Blondin offered a thrilling glimpse of human potential unleashed.
+      Finally, Blondin's legacy has been carefully preserved and romanticized through history.
+Stories of his daring feats have been passed down, often                  embellished, contributing to his almost mythical status.
+He represents a bygone era of grand spectacle and individual heroism, a time when a single person         could capture the world's imagination with a breathtaking display of skill and courage.

+    - After Dynamic Chunking

+      Finally, Blondin's legacy has been carefully preserved and romanticized through history.
+Stories of his daring feats have been passed down, often                  embellished, contributing to his almost mythical status.
+He represents a bygone era of grand spectacle and individual heroism, a time when a single person         could capture the world's imagination with a breathtaking display of skill and courage.